NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-### Modifying the Java part of the CLI NED <a href="#d5e1140" id="d5e1140"></a>
+### Modifying the Java Part of the CLI NED <a href="#d5e9646" id="d5e9646"></a>

 It is often necessary to do some minor modifications to the Java part of a CLI NED.
-There are mainly four functions that needs to be modified: connect, show, applyConfig, enter/exit config mode.
+There are mainly four functions that needs to be modified: connect, show, applyConfig, and enter/exit config mode.

-#### Connecting to a device <a href="#d5e1143" id="d5e1143"></a>
+**Connecting to a Device**

 The CLI NED code should do a few things when the connect callback is invoked.

-* Set up a connection to the device (usually ssh).
+* Set up a connection to the device (usually SSH).
 * If necessary send a secondary password to enter exec mode.
-Typically a Cisco IOS-like CLI requires the user to give the **enable** command followed by a password.
+Typically a Cisco IOS-like CLI requires the user to give the `enable` command followed by a password.
 * Verify that it is the right kind of device and respond to NSO with a list of capabilities.
 This is usually done by running the `show version` command, or equivalent, and parsing the output.
 * Configure the CLI session on the device to not use pagination.
 This is normally done by setting the screen length to 0 (or infinity or disable).
 Optionally it may also fiddle with the idle time.

 Some modifications may be needed in this section if the commands for the above differ from the Cisco IOS style.

-#### Displaying the Configuration of a Device <a href="#d5e1158" id="d5e1158"></a>
+#### **Displaying the Configuration of a Device**

 The NSO will invoke the `show()` callback multiple times, one time for each top-level tag in the data model.
 Some devices have support for displaying just parts of the configuration, others do not.

 For a device that cannot display only parts of a config the recommended strategy is to wait for a show() invocation with a well known top tag and send the entire config at that point.
-If you know that the data model has a top tag called **interface** then you can use code like:
+If, if you know that the data model has a top tag called **interface** then you can use code like:

 ```
 public void show(NedWorker worker, String toptag)